-We could list plenty of reasons for you to hire a wedding planner; from lighting candles before the ceremony to corralling weddings guests at the end of cocktail hour.
+We could list plenty of reasons for you to hire a wedding planner; from handling the hundreds of hours of communication with vendors, and aligning your expectations and budget, down to the details like lighting candles before the ceremony to corralling wedding guests at the end of cocktail hour.
 But have you ever realized that figuring out wedding processional order could be one of them?
-It’s one of the top questions we answer leading up to a bride & grooms big day.
+It’s one of the top questions we answer leading up to your big day.
 While we don’t want to put ourselves out of a job, we do want to make things easier for you.
-So, here’s a general break down for the typical lineup.
+So, here’s a general breakdown for the typical lineup.

 To start with – the bride’s side is traditionally the left side when looking forward & facing the ceremony site with the groom’s side on the right.